mghyma/terraformAnsibleinfra/README.md

 5. Run the following commands to configure Ansible on Centos:
     #!/bin/bash

-  Update all packages that have available updates. sudo yum update -y
+  Update all packages that have available updates

+ sudo yum update -y

-  Install Python 3 and pip.
+  Install Python 3 and pip

  sudo yum install -y python3-pip

-  Upgrade pip3.
+  Upgrade pip3

  sudo pip3 install --upgrade pip

-  Install Ansible.
+  Install Ansible

  pip3 install "ansible==2.9.17"

-  Install Ansible azure_rm module for interacting with Azure. pip3 install ansible[azure]
+  Install Ansible azure_rm module for interacting with Azure

+ pip3 install ansible[azure]

  6.Now we must create a directory named .azure in the home directory and a credentials file under it.
 This local credentials file is to provide credentials to Ansible.
 Type the following commands to create them.